dmberton/simple-api/README.md

-# simple-api
+# VFSDemo simple API

-Super simple scaffold of a mongoose, express and nodeJS api server
+This is a simple API based on express to do REST CRUD operations in JSON format with mongoDB.